-As on 31st March, 2024, the Nomination and Remuneration Committee comprised of 5 Independent Non-Executive Directors with Mr. Atul Patel as Chairman, Mr. Amit Goradia, Mr. Vijay Gandhi, Ms. Roopa Patel and Dr. Tushar Shah as members.
-As on the date of this report, the Nomination and Remuneration Committee comprises of 3 Independent Directors with Mr. Atul Patel as Chairman and Ms. Roopa Patel and Dr. Tushar Shah as Members.
+As on 31st March, 2025 and as on the date of this report, the Nomination and Remuneration Committee comprised of 3 Non-Executive Independent Directors with Ms. Roopa Patel as Chairperson, Dr. Tushar Shah and Mr. Tanuj Patel as members.
+Mr. Atul Patel was the Chairman of the Committee upto 6th August, 2024, end of the day.
+Ms. Roopa Patel was appointed as the Chairperson and Mr. Tanuj Patel was inducted as a member of the Committee w.e.f.
+7th August, 2024.
 The terms of reference of the Committee covers the matters specified for Nomination and Remuneration Committee under the SEBI Listing Regulations, 2015 and the Act.
-Mr. Atul Patel, Chairman of Nomination and Remuneration Committee was present at the last Annual General Meeting held on 1st August, 2023.
+Mr. Atul Patel, then Chairman of Nomination and Remuneration Committee was present at the last Annual General Meeting held on 2nd August, 2024.